choefele/CCHMapClusterController/README.md

 ```

 Customizing annotation views for clustered annotations is possible via the standard `mapView:viewForAnnotation:` method that's part of `MKMapViewDelegate`.

-## Cell size and margin factor

-The clustering algorithm splits a rectangular area of the map into a grid of square cells.
-For each cell, a representation for the annotations in this cell is selected and displayed.

-`CCHMapClusterController` has a property `cellSize` to configure the size of the cell.
-The unit is points (1 point = 2 pixels on Retina displays).
-This way, you can select a cell size that is large enough to display map icons with minimal overlap.
-More likely, however, you will choose the cell size to optimize clustering performance (the larger the size, the better the performance).

-The `marginFactor` property configures the additional map area around the visible area that's included for clustering.
-This avoids sudden changes at the edges of the visible area when the user pans the map.
-Ideally, you would set this value to 1.0 (100% additional map area on each side), as this is the maximum scroll area a user can achieve with a panning gesture.
-However, this is affects performance as this will cover 9x the map area for clustering.
-The default is 0.5 (50% additional area on each side).

-To debug these settings, set the `debugEnabled` property to `YES`.
-This will display the grid used for clustering overlayed onto the map.

 ## Positioning cluster annotations